-- DoS attacks: One way to prevent the adversary from causing tags to assume an unsafe state is by having each tag share with the Verifier a permanent secret key $k{tag}$ , (Assuming here that the cost of public-key cryptography in tags is too high for the application in question, a likely scenario.)
-When a tag is challenged by an RFID reader it will generate a response using this key. - Cloning attacks: The Verifier should be able to check a tag's response, but the adversary should not be able to access a tag's identifying data.
-The adversary should not be able to access a tag's identifying data.
-However the Verifier should be able to check a tag's response.
-The response must therefore corroborate (but not reveal!) knowledge of the tag's secret data.
-Of course it It should be hard for the adversary to extract secret data from the tag's response.
+- DoS attacks: One way to prevent the adversary from causing tags to assume an unsafe state is by having each tag share with the Verifier a permanent secret key $k{tag}$ , which the tag uses to generate a response when challenged by an RFID reader. - Cloning attacks: The Verifier should be able to check a tag's response, but the adversary should not be able to access a tag's identifying data.
 This can be assured by using cryptographic one-way functions.